 To use this method:

-Be firm and consistent about giving milk or juice from a cup, not a bottle.
+- Be firm and consistent about giving milk from a cup, not a bottle.